 3. Consider your interests and skills

 Take your favorite things to do into consideration.
-Do you enjoy sports, the outdoors, or pets?
-You could volunteer to teach an exercise class, plant trees in your community, or help play with pets at the local animal shelter.
+Do you enjoy sports, social media, or pets?
+You could volunteer to teach an exercise class, offer your social media skills to a local business, or help play with pets at the local animal shelter.
 You don't necessarily need any special skills to volunteer, but your talents and interests are still worth considering.
 If you are great with kids, consider volunteering at a school or daycare center.
 You should choose volunteer opportunities that suit you, so you can perform your best and help others.

 4. Choose your volunteer location